A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: A spatiotemporal model of measles transmission

+We construction the model described in \cref{sec:measles-math-model} for the simplified situation where $\alpha_{\unit}=1$, $\measlesImmigration_{\unit}=0$ and $\cohort_{\unit}=0$.
+All other parameters have shared value across units, except for the initial value parameters.
+A complete \pkg{spatPomp} representation of the model is provided in the source code for \code{he10()}.

-Suppose for our example below that we have bi-weekly measles case counts from $\Unit = $ 5 cities in England as reported by \citet{dalziel16} in the object \code{measles\_cases} of \class{data.frame}.
-Each city has about 15 years (391 bi-weeks) of data with no missing data.
-The first few rows of this data are shown here.
-We see the column corresponding to time is called \code{year} and is measured in years (two weeks is equivalent to 0.038 years). \begin{knitrout} \definecolor{shadecolor}{rgb}{1, 1, 1}\begin{kframe}
+We use the bi-weekly measles case counts from $\Unit=6$ cities in England as reported by \citet{dalziel16}, provided in the object \code{measles\_cases}.
+Each city has about 15 years (391 bi-weeks) of data, with no missing data.
+The first three rows of this data are shown below, with the \code{year} column corresponding to the observation date in years. \begin{knitrout} \definecolor{shadecolor}{rgb}{1, 1, 1}\begin{kframe}